The Squirt and the Whale: Reception

+Viewing figures

 In its original American broadcast, "The Squirt and the Whale" was viewed by an estimated 5.94 million households and received an 18-49 Nielsen rating demographic of 2.8 and a 8 share coming second in its timeslot and the second most viewed and rated show on "Animation Domination" after a Family Guy rerun.

+Critical response

 "The Squirt and the Whale" received positive reviews from critics with many praising the South Park chalkboard.

-Robert Canning of IGN.com gave the episode 9.3/10 and remarked that the episode "was an absolute gem".
+Robert Canning of IGN gave the episode 9.3/10 and remarked that the episode "was an absolute gem."
 He also stated "It was hilarious and heartwarming.
 In a time when many are saying the series has lost its magic, Sunday night's episode proved that even the old-timers can show you how it's done once in a while."
-He concluded that it was "the best episode of the season so far".
+He concluded that it was "the best episode of the season so far."

 Emily VanDerWerff of The A.V.
 Club gave the episode a B. She stated, "I thought it was a really well done version of a story we've seen a number of times, where Lisa becomes involved with some sort of improbable cause, finds herself disappointed, and is only brought out of her bad mood when her family rallies around her" but also remarked that the episode "tried too hard to push for a happy ending."

-Jason Hughes of TV Squad gave the episode a positive review as well saying "Finally, a good -- maybe even great -- episode.
+Sharon Knolle of TV Squad gave the episode a positive review as well saying "Finally, a good -- maybe even great -- episode.
 'The Squirt and the Whale' packed more laughs in the first few minutes' Alternative Energy Expo than the entire running time of most recent eps."

 Eric Goldman of IGN described the opening chalkboard gag as "a humorous one, which used self-deprecation to say The Simpsons couldn't fully stand with South Park - yet clearly stating that the producers do indeed support them, by bringing up the issue at all."

-Robert Canning of IGN in a review of the season named it one of the best episodes of the season tied with "The Bob Next Door".
+Robert Canning of IGN in a review of the season named it one of the best episodes of the season tied with "The Bob Next Door."

+Awards and nomination

+The episode was nominated for the Annie Award for Best Animated Television Production at the 38th Annie Awards.